lhr-solar/Controls/README.md

 ### Review Process

-Commit frequently into your branch.
-Create a Pull Request whenever you are ready to add you working code to the master branch.
+Commit frequently to your branch.
+A good rule of thumb is to push at natural stopping points + the end of each work session or workday, or more frequently that that if necessary.
+Create a pull request whenever you are ready to add you working code to the master branch.
 You must select 2 reviewers for approval.
 Any trained contributors are allowed to review and approve code.
 See our [PR Template](#PULL_REQUEST_TEMPLATE.md) for more review guidelines.

 **[Back to top](#table-of-contents)**